RECOGNIZING

 - Criminal conduct: any conduct described as bullying under federal or state law

-When done to adults, these behaviors could qualify as other violations of the SafeSport Code, such as Hazing or Harassment.
+When done to Adults, these behaviors could qualify as other violations of the SafeSport Code, such as Hazing or Harassment.

-- Coaches who observe rude, mean, or conflict-based behaviors should monitor them to see if they are dealt with in a healthy manner, and not reflective of a deeper pattern of Bullying and exclusion.
-By holding individuals accountable for any harm they may cause, coaches can foster positive team environments and prevent behaviors from escalating into Bullying.
+Coaches who observe rude, mean, or conflict-based behaviors should monitor them to see if they are dealt with in a healthy manner, and not reflective of a deeper pattern of bullying and exclusion.
+By holding individuals accountable for any harm they may cause, coaches can foster positive team environments and prevent behaviors from escalating into bullying.

-What are examples of Bullying?
+What are examples of Bullying Behavior?

-- A competitor posts hurtful and inaccurate rumors about a 14-year-old athlete on multiple social media platforms.
+- A competitor posts hurtful and inaccurate rumors about a 14-year-old athlete on multiple social media platforms

 - Athletes aggressively ridicule a heavy 12-year-old teammate before and after most practices